-The height of the proposed development range from 14 storeys (the proposed northern block) and 15, 17 and 20 storeys (the proposed southern block).
+The height of the proposed development will reach up to 14 storeys.
 The proposal is therefore of a greater scale than that previously on site.
-The context within which it sits however currently includes tall buildings in the near vicinity, with the prospect of more.
+The context within which it sits however currently includes tall buildings in the near vicinity, with the prospect of more, and the site is located within a tall building zone.
 This is particularly to the south of Fulton Road as set out in the approved masterplan accompanying planning permission 15/5550.
-As a result building NE05 directly opposite the site has the potential to be up to 104.5 metres above proposed ground floor levels (23 storeys).
-In addition to this, approved permission 18/3381 (subsequently amended by reference 19/2750) is located immediately adjacent to the subject site and reaches a height of 23 storeys.
+NE05 and 18/3381 (subsequently amended by 19/2750) reach heights of 23 storeys, and Euro House (21/2989) which is immediately adjacent to the northern part of this site also reaches a height of 23 storeys.
 Assessments submitted with these applications have found no significant adverse impacts related to those proposals.
-Additionally, previously approved application 20/0587 comprises much of the same site outline as the subject proposal, with similar building heights.
-The Townscape and Visual Impact Assessment associated with this found no significant adverse impacts.
 As such, the Council considers that although the proposed development could lead to some adverse effects on townscape and views, given the scale of the development and the urban nature of its location, significant effects are not considered likely.